bregman-arie/devops-exercises/topics/linux/README.md

   * Zombie Processes
 </summary><br><b>

-If you mention at any point ps command with arugments, be familiar with what these arguments does exactly.
+If you mention at any point ps command with arguments, be familiar with what these arguments does exactly.
 </b></details>

 <details>